learning-process/ppc-2025-processes-informatics/tasks/sizov_d_global_search/report.md

 - MPI shows speedup for sufficiently computationally intensive cases, where characteristic evaluation dominates communication overhead.
 - Scalability is limited by synchronization points and collective MPI operations.
-- The potential performance gains increase with the number of sampled intervals;
-  however, the achievable speedup is constrained by communication and synchronization costs.

 ---